 Western Rosslyn Area Plan (WRAP)

-Western Rosslyn Area Planning Study (WRAPS), is a County-led community planning process that will create a future vision and Area Plan for the Wilson School and surrounding sites which include Fire Station #10, a park, an office building, retail and affordable, multi-family apartments.
+The Western Rosslyn Area Planning Study (WRAPS) was a County-led community planning process, completed in 2015, that created a vision and Area Plan for the Wilson School and surrounding sites which include Fire Station 10, a park, an office building, retail and affordable, multi-family apartments.